luong-komorebi/Awesome-Linux-Software/README.md

 <br>
 🐧 Feel free to **contribute** / **star** / **fork** / **pull request** .
 Any **recommendations** and **suggestions** are welcome.

-*Update: This repo has a friendlier version available [here](https://luong-komorebi.gitlab.io/Awesome-Linux-Software).*

 **Acknowledgement:** *Everything written below is from my own experience in college and after reading various materials.
 I am neither a professional nor an expert, but a passionate student.
 Anyone can open a discussion in the issue section, or a pull request if something should be modified or added.*

 * Brazilian Portuguese version : [here](https://github.com/LewisVo/Awesome-Linux-Software/blob/master/README_pt-BR.md).